Rational Angle Bisection Problem in Higher Dimensional Spaces and Incenters of Simplices over Fields: Angle Bisectors

 In this section, we prove Theorem \ref{thm-ang}. \begin{pf}[Proof of Theorem \ref{thm-ang}] We prove (1).
 First, (A1) and (A2) are equivalent, since the angle between two hyperplanes is defined as the smaller of the angle between their normal vectors and its supplementary angle.
 Next, we prove that (A1) and (A3) are equivalent.
 Let $\bm{a} = \overrightarrow{OA_+},$ $\bm{b} = \overrightarrow{OB},$ and $\bm{c} = \overrightarrow{OC}$ with $O \in \mathbb R^n$ and $A_+,$ $B,$ $C \in \mathbb R^n\setminus\{ O\}.$ Let $A_-$ be the point symmetric to $A_+$ with respect to $O.$ The condition that $\angle A_+OC = \angle BOC$ or $\angle A_-OC = \angle BOC$ is equivalent to

 and \eqref{eq-star} by multiplying both sides by $|\bm{a}||\bm{b}||\bm{c}|$ and squaring both sides.
-Furthermore, it is obvirous that (A3) implies (A4).
-Conversely, if (A4) is satisfied, then (A3) holds since the vector $\bm{c} \in k^n$ defined by \eqref{eq-c} satisfies \eqref{eq-star}.
+Furthermore, it is obvious that (A3) implies (A4).
+Conversely, if (A4) holds, then (A3) holds since the vector $\bm{c} \in k^n$ defined by \eqref{eq-c} satisfies \eqref{eq-star}.
 We prove (2).
 By a similar argument as above, we can clarify that (B1)--(B3) are equivalent.
 Suppose that there exists a vector $\bm{c} \in O_k{}^n$ such that \eqref{eq-star}.
 Then we have $|\bm{a}|^2 \equiv |\bm{b}|^2 \pmod{k^{\times 2}},$ which implies that there exist algebraic integers $a_{n+1},$ $b_{n+1},$ $d \in O_k$ such that $d > 0$ and

 This implies that $(x_1,\dots,x_n,x_{n+1}) = (a_1,\dots,a_n,a_{n+1}),$ $(b_1,\dots,b_n,b_{n+1})$ are solutions of \eqref{eq-pell}.
 The converse is also true.\qedhere \end{pf}